rlancaster96/Demultiplex/Assignment-the-first/Answers.md

 ## Part 2
 1. Define the problem

 This library was prepared with dual paired indexes.
-I need to de-multiplex our sequence files and determine the amount of sequence hopping.
+I need to de-multiplex our sequence files and determine the amount of index hopping.
 We have to filter sequencing data for quality, separating out passing paired indexes from indexes that are too low quality, don't match the expected indexes, or have hopped/swapped.
 Sequence runs come in 4 files: the first read (R1), the first index (R2), the second index (R3), and the second read (R4).
 I have to parse these four files at the same time to compare the first and second indices - if one index is the reverse compliment of the other, matches an index in the provided index list, and is of sufficient quality (doesn't contain "N"s), then it is a passing index pair and read1/read2 can be written to my passing files for that specific index pair.
-Indexes that are hopped go into their own read1/read2 files, and those not present in the provided index list or are of insufficient quality also go into the read1/read2 unknown/low qual files.
+Indexes that are hopped go into their own read1/read2 files, and those not present in the provided index list or are of insufficient quality also go into the read1/read2 low quality files.

 2. Describe output